BlaireLeone/bulma-clean-theme/trashlands-review.md

 Plot is flimsy and full of holes, narrative lacks lacks character development and universal world building

 Some aspects of the book nagged at me.
 While I enjoyed the book while I read, I often found myself wondering why I was reading, and it was hard to convince myself to go back to the book once I stopped.
 And I realized too that I enjoyed the first half much more than the second.
 The first half was a treat as it introduced me to a new world, with new characters, and new feelings.
 But by the time I got to the middle, I wanted something to happen.
-But in the end, nothing did happen, which made explaining away the lack of character development and world building plotholes difficult.
+But in the end, nothing did happen, which made explaining away the lack of character development and world building plot holes difficult.

 ***Plot***